Watchung Reservation: Trailside Nature & Science Center

 Built in 1941, the Trailside Nature & Science Center is at the southern edge, along Coles Avenue in Mountainside.
 It is the oldest nature center in New Jersey.

 Demonstration Gardens

 The Rutgers Master Gardeners of Union County ("RMGUC") are volunteers who provide gardening, land stewardship and horticultural therapy services in Union County.

 RMGUC is headquartered in the County building at 300 North Ave.
 East in Westfield.
 Their Demonstration Gardens in the Watchung Reservation next to Trailside Museum include various theme gardens, two flower-cutting gardens, the Berry Patch, herb and Harry Potter Gardens, and the Community Sharing Garden and Annex, where varieties of vegetables are cultivated for donation.

 Watchung Stables

 The county-owned Watchung Stables are located on a large cleared area in the eastern end of the park.
 The clearing was created in the late 1950s when, against strong local opposition, the U.S. Army built the Cold War defensive Nike missile base here.
 The preserve has 26 miles of equestrian trails.

 Hiking trails

-Some have commented on the poor condition of the Reservation's trails.
-Topsoil has been worn or washed away, leaving rock below, and trails are poorly marked.